mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 We're creating an empty list `squares` and we're appending to it from inside _another_ list...
 Which is totally not the point of list comprehensions!

-The issue here is that our list comprehension has side-effects (it changes the contents of _another_ list) and list comprehensions are not supposed to have side-effects.
+The issue here is that our list comprehension has side effects (it changes the contents of _another_ list), and list comprehensions are not supposed to have side effects.

 Another indication that this list comprehension is flawed – and this is an indicator that you can use yourself – is that the final result of the code does _not_ depend on whether or not we assigned the list comprehension to another variable.
-In fact, the snippet of code above has a list comprehension that is _not_ assigned to a variable, which means we are creating a list (that's what the list comprehension does) and we're wasting it.
+In fact, the snippet of code above has a list comprehension that is _not_ assigned to a variable, which means we are creating a list (that's what the list comprehension does), and we're wasting it.

 If we were to assign the list comprehension above, this is what the result would look like: